Program director

 Digital education pedagogy and assessment for designing and implementing effective clinical social work curriculum and courses.
 Techniques for leading discussions, constructing successful group assignments, and dealing with difficult subjects addressed.

 SWCL 615.
-Comparative Social Work Practice, Evidence-based Practice and Social Justice.
-3 Units.
+Comparative Social Work History and Practice, Evidence-based Practice and Social Justice.
+4 Units.

-Comparative approach to examining philosophical and historical practice perspectives to address social justice and ecological well-being.
-Examination of evidence-based, research-informed and promising practices.
+Compares philosophical and historical practice perspectives, addressing social justice and ecological well-being.
+Examines evidence-based, research-informed, and promising practices.

 SWCL 620.
 Clinical Interventions I: Advanced Theories and Cognitive Behavioral Therapy Interventions.
 3 Units.